johno/johnotander.github.io/_posts/2014-04-24-urls-for-humans.md

 end
 ```

 So, let's assume we have a `User` object with `id=1` and `first_name='bob'`.
 When we link to their profile, the URI is: `domain.com/users/bob`.
 This is awesome.
-When Bob decides to send a link to his friends, the receive that URL.
+When Bob decides to send a link to his friends, the receive that url.
 They can already infer a lot from it:

 * It's at `domain.com`
 * It's a link to a user